Loading...

 Okay, we're gonna move on to the second part of the lesson and we're gonna use the data we collected in the experiment to find some average speeds.

-Okay, we're gonna find the average time it took for the trolley to roll down the ramp.
+Okay, we're gonna find the average time it took the trolley to roll down the ramp and the type of average we're finding is actually called the mean.

 And the mean is when you add the values together and divide by how many values there are.

-That's on, and that gives me a mean time of 3.
+Do that song, and that gives me a mean time of 3.

-26 seconds, which are right into my table, just there.
+26 seconds, which are right into my table just there.

 Right, to test if you understand how to calculate mean, I'd like you to calculate the mean value of these four time values, please.